-Don’t be intimidated with bread making, I was for years until a friend of mine pointed out to me that you can make a super easy rustic loaf of bread without much kneading or rising and all you needed was a Dutch oven and a hot oven.
+Don’t be intimidated with bread making, I was for years until a friend of mine pointed out to me that you can make a super easy rustic loaf of bread without much kneading or rising.
+All you need is a Dutch oven and a hot oven for this crazy Dutch oven bread.
 She was right, this is my only 3rd loaf of bread that I ever made, besides a stint in the 90’s with a bread maker and that thing was loud and took hours to make an oddly shaped square loaf…I donated that thing to the thrift store long ago.

-My recipe came out great and I love it toasted, it really brings out the flavor more and gives it a nice crunch and I’m sure this would make awesome sandwich bread as well.
-A friend asked me today what I had for lunch and I said bread and then she asked me what am I having for dinner and I said bread….why have anything else?
+My recipe came out great for this crazy Dutch oven bread and I love it toasted.
+In fact, toasting it really brings out the flavor more and gives it a nice crunch plus I’m sure this would make awesome sandwich bread as well.
+A friend asked me today what I had for lunch and I said bread.
+Then she asked me what am I having for dinner and I said bread….why have anything else?

 Crazy Mixed Up Nut and Seed Dutch Oven Bread